pdmxdd/personal-site/content/resume/index.md

 ## SUMMARY

 An accomplished technologist, programmer, curriculum developer, and educator.
 Passionate about solving any problems related to technology or technology education.
-Looking to continue deepening my existing technical skills and use those experiences as a way to continue empowering fellow technologists.
+Looking to continue **deepening my existing technical skills** and use those experiences as a way to **continue empowering fellow technologists**.

 ## SKILLS